 - The local authority commission this type of short break.
 Parent carers may have to pay a subsidised rate.

-- Child/young person requires specialist short break support identified through assessment by our Complex and Additional Needs (CAN) team.
+- Child/young person requires specialist short break support identified through assessment by our Complex Needs (Child Social Care) team.

 - This could be done by either a Social Worker or a health professional.